 If you are thinking about filing a medical malpractice lawsuit in Oklahoma, the first thing you need to be aware of is the statute of limitations.
-This is a state law that puts a strict limit on the amount of time you have to get your case started in the state’s civil court system.
-In Oklahoma, getting a medical malpractice lawsuit started means filing not just the initial complaint, but also an affidavit in which the plaintiff states that he or she has consulted an expert medical witness who believes that the defendant’s conduct amounted to medical malpractice (more on this in the next section).
+This is a state law that puts a strict limit on the amount of time you have to get your case started in the state's civil court system.

 Keep in mind that if you did not discover right away that a medical error was committed, as the plaintiff you have the burden of proving that you couldn't have discovered it even through the "exercise of reasonable diligence."

-Having read all of this, you may be wondering what happens if you try to file your medical malpractice lawsuit after Oklahoma’s statute of limitations deadline has already passed.
-In that situation, it’s a safe bet that the doctor or health care facility you’re trying to sue will file a legal motion asking the court to dismiss the case, the court will grant the request, and that will be the end of your lawsuit.
-So, it’s easy to see why it’s important to pay attention to the statute of limitations as it applies to your specific situation.
+Having read all of this, you might be wondering what happens if you try to file your medical malpractice lawsuit after Oklahoma's statute of limitations deadline has already passed.
+In that situation, it's a safe bet that the doctor or health care facility you're trying to sue will file a legal motion asking the court to dismiss the case, the court will grant the request, and that will be the end of your lawsuit.
+So, it's easy to see why it's important to pay attention to the statute of limitations as it applies to your specific situation.

 Like a number of states, Oklahoma has legislated a "cap" on the amount of compensation a plaintiff can receive in a medical malpractice case.
 The controversial impact of laws like this is that, even where a plaintiff establishes the defendant's liability for malpractice, there is a limit on the actual amount of damages the jury can award, regardless of the extent of the plaintiff's specific losses.

+Note that economic damages were never subject to the state's damages cap.
 Economic damages typically consist of payment of past and future medical care, reimbursement of lost income, compensation for lost earning capacity, and other financial losses that can be attributed to the malpractice.